-Regardless of whether you live in the UK, or are just planning a trip there, using a VPN is absolutely crucial.
+Whether you live in the UK, are just planning a trip there, or are a UK expat living abroad, using a reliable VPN service is an absolute necessity.

 The Most Important Factors When We Review a VPN for the UK